alysseramos/HotColdGame_Group/README.md

 <u>The Hot/Cold Game</u><br>

+* In order to view program install PyGame to your program *

 The user plays the game in order to find the hidden circle.
 The circle is randomly hidden within the screen.<br>